chiselstrike/chiselstrike/docusaurus/docs/first.md

 [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 In this above example, we simply returns a string wrapped as a JSON value.
 It uses a helper function `responseFromJson`.

-There's much more to `@chiselstrike/api`, as we'll see shortly!

 ## Our First Model